vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 It might even be a vital mechanism how we construct our realities.

 It is a form of suggestion I’d say.

+## Final thoughts

+practice, practice, practice
+try to look for these principles when you take a look at other designs or art and try to understand if the creator considered these principles and worked with them or if somebody just followed their gut blindly or instinctively—which is not wrong by definition or anything but represents a limited tool set that is harder to rely on